 3. What are the most important things for you to invest in?

-If budget is a concern, some people would rather have an open floor plan and choose to reuse existing appliances or pick lower cost finishes in order to accomplish that.
-Other people may decide to keep the kitchen with the existing footprints and not open up a wall.
-They would rather have higher end finishes or appliances than worry about creating a bit more space.
+If budget is a concern, some would choose to reuse existing appliances or select lower cost finishes in order to accomplish that.
+Others may decide to keep the kitchen’s existing footprint, saving the cost of removing a wall.
+They would rather invest in higher end finishes or appliances than worry about creating a bit more space.
 One thing is for sure, each client has a unique set of priorities.
 While it is good to think about resale value, the most important things to invest in are the features that you will enjoy the most while living here.

 4. What is your design style?